What Causes Blossom End Rot?

 Plant the Tomato Plants a minimum of 24 inches apart .
 Use a sturdy trellis or cage to keep leaves and

-disease inoculate further away from the leaves.
+inoculate further away from the leaves.
 Remember the disease inoculate is in the soil.
-Also,
+Also, it keeps

 This may be the single most important step of all.
 If you need to irrigate, water the ground, not the